-- If needed, choose the floor you want to add a location too in the dropdown menu on the top left side of the editor.
+- If needed, choose the floor you want to add a location to in the dropdown menu on the top left side of the editor.

 Icon: Choose which icon will be displayed in the map (eg. Circle, Restaurant or Café).
-New icons can be added to List assets.
+New icons can be added to the assets section in Backstage.
 Please do not select the icons that contain "marker" in their name.
 Should you need to use a "marker" icon, please download it and then re-upload it with a different name.